OpenFlutter/flutter_oktoast/README.md

 # ktoast

-A package for flutter.
+A library for flutter.

-It is a pule dart package.No channel.
+A pure dart toast Library.

 ## screenshot